the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-how-to-use.md

 A key part of the Data Hazards framework is to reflect on what to do differently.
 Thinking about mitigation strategies means that you suggest ways to prevent risks associated with your work, and if no prevention is possible at present, how to avoid it in the future.
-The point of this is not to think of *all* the possible scenarios on how your work carries or can carry risks,and of *all* possible mitigation measures; but to reflect, acknowledge and promote an awareness about ethical implications of the work that we do.
+The point of this is not to think of *all* the possible scenarios on how your work carries or can carry risks, and of *all* possible mitigation measures; but to reflect, acknowledge and promote an awareness about the ethical implications of the work that we do.

 (er-datahazardshowtouse-display)=
-## **4. Displaying** the Data Hazard labels {-}
+## **4. Displaying** the Data Hazard labels

-In order to showcase your reflections and how you have applied the labels, displaying them can help people visualise their importance in your work.
+To showcase your reflections and how you have applied the labels, displaying them can help people visualise their importance in your work.

 The Data Hazards website has some suggestions and templates on [how to present the labels](https://datahazards.com/contents/materials/presenting.html
 ).

 (er-datahazardshowtouse-contribute)=
-## **Contributing** to Data Hazards materials {-}
+## **Contributing** to Data Hazards materials

-Additionally to the steps stated above, the Data Hazard labels are a collaborative effort to create a shared vocabulary that evolves with time.
+Additionally, to the steps stated above, the Data Hazard labels are a collaborative effort to create a shared vocabulary that evolves with time.
-If you find that there are labels missing, you can suggest a new one yourself.
+If you find that labels are missing, you can suggest a new one yourself.
 Guidelines on how to contribute are laid out in the [contribution section](https://datahazards.com/contents/contribute.html) of the Data Hazard website.
 There are different ways of contributing, either by hosting a workshop on how to apply Data Hazard frameworks, by applying them to your work and sharing this, or by proposing new labels to add to the existing ones.